MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 4. Open the ***"_clickme.html_"*** file from the MSD on a browser.

-  > :information_source:  &nbsp; It is recommended to use the latest version of Firefox for this operation.
+  > :information_source:  &nbsp; It is recommended to use the latest version of a modern browser for this operation.

 5. Download the credentials configuration file (**_WIFI.CFG_**) from the landing page and copy it into the enumerated MSD.